MoritzPalm/home_server_ansible/README.md

 open issues:

 - portainer runs on the same node it manages, thus making management impossible if the node goes down
+- overseer and profilarr need to be setup manually